-- 1. Open the file disk_out_ref.ex2, load all variables, (see Exercise 2.4). - 2.
-Add the Clip filter to disk_out_ref.ex2, Uncheck the Show Plane checkbox from Plane in the object inspector, and click (like in Exercise 2.8).
+- 1. Open the file disk\out\ref.ex2, load all variables, (see Exercise 2.4). - 2.
+Add the Clip filter to disk\out\ref.ex2, Uncheck the Show Plane checkbox Show Plane in the properties panel, and click (like in Exercise 2.8).
 This will make it easier to see and manipulate the line we are plotting over. - 3.
-Click on disk_out_ref.ex2 in the pipeline browser to make that the active object. - 4.
+Click on disk\out\ref.ex2 in the pipeline browser to make that the active object. - 4.
 From the menu bar, select Filters → Data Analysis → Plot Over Line or apply the Plot Over Line filter using the quick launch (ctrl+space Win/Linux, alt+space Mac).

 In the active view you will see a line through your data with a ball at each end.
 If you move your mouse over either of these balls, you can drag the balls through the 3D view to place them.
-Notice that each time you move the balls some of the fields in the object inspector also change.
+Notice that each time you move the balls some of the fields in the properties panel also change.
 You can also place the balls by hovering your mouse over the target location and hitting the p key.
 This will alternatively place each ball at the surface underneath the mouse cursor.
 This was the purpose of adding the clip filter: It allows us to easily add the endpoints to this plane.
 Note that placing the endpoints in this manner only works when rendering solid surfaces.
 It will not work with a volume rendered image.